 Urban poor youth with diversified connection to the internet engaged in online privacy behavior.
 The more the youth are connected to the internet through diverse modalities, the more this fosters cautious online privacy behavior.
 In addition, information literacy explained how diversity of connectivity facilitated online privacy behavior.
 It suggests that differences in online privacy behavior may result from the extent of basic know-how of navigating online information.
 In the context of the urban poor in the Global South, the youth are constantly negotiating ways to not only connect to the internet but also acquire digital skills necessary for protective online behaviors.

 To date, this is one of the few papers to contribute to conversations about online privacy among youth in the Global South.
 It broadens the literature on social determinants of online privacy behavior that is crucial for designing policy interventions for those in the margins.

-Bernadas, J. and Soriano, C. (2019), "Online privacy behavior among youth in the Global South", Journal of Information, Communication and Ethics in Society, Vol. 17 No. 1, pp. 17-30. https://doi.org/10.1108/JICES-03-2018-0025
+Bernadas, J.M.A.C. and Soriano, C.R.
+(2019), "Online privacy behavior among youth in the Global South: A closer look at diversity of connectivity and information literacy", Journal of Information, Communication and Ethics in Society, Vol. 17 No. 1, pp. 17-30. https://doi.org/10.1108/JICES-03-2018-0025

 Emerald Publishing Limited

 Copyright © 2018, Emerald Publishing Limited